Neo-psychedelia: 1980s–1990s

 In the 1980s and 1990s there were occasional mainstream acts that dabbled in neo-psychedelia, including Prince's mid-1980s work and some of Lenny Kravitz's 1990s output, but neo-psychedelia has mainly been the domain of alternative and indie rock bands.
-The late 1980s would see the birth of shoegazing, which, among other influences, took inspiration from 1960s psychedelia.
+The late 1980s would see the birth of shoegaze, which, among other influences, took inspiration from 1960s psychedelia.
 Reynolds referred to this movement as "a rash of blurry, neo-psychedelic bands" in a 1992 article in The Observer.

 AllMusic states: "Aside from the early-'80s Paisley Underground movement and the Elephant 6 collective of the late 1990s, most subsequent neo-psychedelia came from isolated eccentrics and revivalists, not cohesive scenes."
 They go on to cite what they consider some of the more prominent artists: the Church, Nick Saloman's Bevis Frond, Spacemen 3, Robyn Hitchcock, Mercury Rev, the Flaming Lips, the Vines and Super Furry Animals.
 According to Treblezine's Jeff Telrich: "Primal Scream made [neo-psychedelia] dancefloor ready.
 The Flaming Lips and Spiritualized took it to orchestral realms.
 And Animal Collective—well, they kinda did their own thing."

+In Germany, the Düsseldorf-based formation Vibravoid played a pivotal role in this revival starting in the late 1980s.
+Originally founded in 1988 as the "Lightshow Society Düsseldorf," the band is considered the initiator and creator of Neo-Krautrock—a subgenre that combines the hypnotic repetitions of classic Krautrock with the aesthetics of the 1960s underground.
+When the band members began cultivating this style as teenagers, Krautrock and psychedelic music were commercially regarded as "toxic waste" and had largely disappeared from public perception.
+Through their consistent commitment to analog production techniques and an authentic, fully analog 1960s-style light show, they significantly shaped the visual and sonic aesthetics of the genre in the underground.
+Internationally, the band gained significance through its deliberate distancing from movements such as Stoner Rock or Alternative Rock, which are often incorrectly marketed as psychedelic, while Vibravoid focused strictly on traditional, hypnotic structures and original "psychedelic cosmic music."
+Furthermore, in 1996, the band launched the world's only reanimation of the legendary UFO Club, and as early as 2001, provided the conceptual blueprint for the subsequent wave of international psych festivals with their "Love Is Freedom" festival.

 2000s–2020s

 During the 2000s and 2010s, Southern California's hypnagogic pop and chillwave scenes further developed neo-psychedelia through artists such as Ariel Pink and James Ferraro.
 Other artists include indie bands such as MGMT and Animal Collective.
 Around the same time, Australia's neo-psychedelic rock scene emerged which included acts such as Tame Impala, Psychedelic Porn Crumpets, Babe Rainbow, Pond, the Morning After Girls and King Gizzard & the Lizard Wizard.

-By the late 2010s and early 2020s, underground rap microgenres such as cloud rap and HexD would incorporate influences from psychedelia.
+By the late 2010s and early 2020s, underground rap microgenres such as cloud rap drew influences from psychedelia.